BawdyAnarchist/quBSD/Future_Development.md

 ##### VIRTUAL MACHINE INTEGRATION

-qb-edit
-	-I thought I'd put devfs_rules in there, but I think FILT_PARAMS is removing it as a possibility

-still getting problem with disp jails and ...
-I dont know.
-It happens after autosnap tho I think

 - qb-connect
 	- VM integration: jail/VM connections, specifically SSH preparation for files copy
 	- Maybe even a 2nd tap, with sshd for ubuntu (or other VMs) on vtnet0 and vtnet1